10-Q 1 form10-q.htm

 Item 2.
 Unregistered Sales of Equity Securities and Use of Proceeds.

-During the three months ended January 31, 2024, the Company issued an aggregate of 29,336 shares of our common stock to companies in payment of investor relations services.
+During the nine months ended July 31, 2024, the Company issued an aggregate of 89,336 shares of our common stock to companies in payment of investor relations services.
 The common stock was issued in reliance on an exemption from registration under Section 4(a)(2) of the Securities Act as they were issued to recipients, without a view to distribution, and were not issued through any general solicitation or advertisement.

 Item 3.
 Defaults Upon Senior Securities.
 None.